Why I am Not a Christian Anymore

 But if you are someone who likes to ask the hard questions, who likes to dig and search and discover by yourself, then no, you will only end up walking away with a bloody nose.
 Again and again.
 You will find yourself becoming increasingly frustrated with the growing number of blatant contradictions and the pat answers offered by the emotional mob of people who will start attacking your character and integrity when they can’t answer your questions anymore.

 I have come to see the Bible and Christianity as nothing more than one single nation’s evolving and expanding view of who they thought God was.
 Even in the Bible itself, the “Monster” who slaughtered millions of people in the Old Testament was very different from the picture that was painted of this same God in the New Testament.
 This makes it appear very much as though mankind created God and this “god” evolved as man became more civilized.
-This article might be of interest to you:
+Imagine you were an Atheist and you were introduced to the God of the Bible and you were handed a copy of this book.
+Imagine the emotions that would play out in your head as you read through the double standards and weird laws imposed by this God, how he decided he had one favorite nation and that the other nations (also created by him) would serve as puppets and become the punching bags of his “favorite” nation.
+Well… at least he allowed the other nations a bit of revenge when his “favorite nation” was naughty every now and then…

 Do I Hate Christianity?
 No. But I hate the way it made me dig in my heels for nearly three decades, thinking that my religion had the monopoly on God.
 Any other views out there were just plain, dead wrong, because my religion had all the answers!